wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 ## Password Validators
 As people may be tempted to enter a password that is comparatively easy to guess, a welcome new feature introduced to Django 1.9 is that of [password validation](https://docs.djangoproject.com/en/1.9/topics/auth/passwords/#password-validation).
 In your Django project's `settings.py` module, you will notice a list of nested dictionaries with the name `AUTH_PASSWORD_VALIDATORS`.
 From the nested dictionaries, you can clearly see that Django 1.9 comes with a number of pre-built password validators for common password checks, such as length.
-These different validators can be easily configured by specifying `OPTIONS` for each.
+An `OPTIONS` dictionary can be specified for each validator, allowing for easy customisation.
 If, for example, you wanted to ensure accepted passwords are at least six characters long, you can set `min_length` of the `MinimumLengthValidator` password validator to `6`.
 This can be seen in the example shown below.

 {lang="python",linenos=off}
 	AUTH_PASSWORD_VALIDATORS = [